hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 </code></pre>

 note:
+Now, if we add a pattern definition to every implementor of the Effect interface...
 ...the switch expression could look like this.
 (I'm too lazy to fix the arrow alignment here, sorry about that.)